Denise Barrett-Baxendale

-Denise Barrett-Baxendale MBE, DL is a director and chief executive officer of Everton Football Club.
+Denise Barrett-Baxendale MBE, DL is the former director and chief executive officer of Everton Football Club.

 Personal information

 She was born in May 1971 in Liverpool and studied at Riversdale College in Aigburth and Manchester Metropolitan University.
 She had roles at University of Manchester Institute of Science and Technology, Manchester Business School and the University of Chester.
 She lives with her husband and two children in South Liverpool.

 Everton Football Club

 Before joining Everton, Barrett-Baxendale worked for a small schools charity in Liverpool, called The Fiveways Trust.
 Her first role at Everton was in 2010 when she began leading the Club's charity, Everton in the Community.
 In 2011, Barrett-Baxendale was appointed as Everton's Chief Operating Officer, and then Deputy Chief Executive in 2013.
 In 2016, she joined the Board of Directors at Everton and two years later, she replaced Robert Elstone as the Club's chief executive officer.

+She announced on 12 June 2023 she would be leaving Everton.
+This followed numerous protests over the previous season in which fans had called for the board to be replaced which, for a second consecutive season, Everton had been in danger of relegation and had appointed seven permanent managers in seven years.